-- It should be easy to use and allow for rapid and resource efficient cleaning. - It should ensure a healthy environment, which includes that material is dust free, offers a high water binding capacity, and limits formation of gaseous ammonia. - Resulting manure should be fit for easy and economically viable management.
+- It should be easily and continuously available. - It should be low in cost. - It should be easy to use and allow for rapid and resource efficient cleaning. - It should ensure a healthy environment, which includes that material is dust free, offers a high water binding capacity, and limits formation of gaseous ammonia. - Resulting manure should be fit for easy and economically viable management.

-Straw (e.g. wheat or rye) is the most frequently used bedding material in the world, either in direct use or as pellets.
-Numerous types of alternative bedding materials are in use, such as wood shavings, sawdust, recycled and chopped paper, peat, flax, hemp and linen shives (residues of lignified plant parts produced during hemp/linen fiber preparation).
-Conditioned materials such as straw pellets, hemp, linen, wood shavings are in general more expensive than straw, and in addition the disposal of the residue might be more problematic, in particular in urban areas [10].
+Straw (e.g. wheat or rye) is the most frequently used equine bedding material in the world, either in direct use or as pellets.
+Numerous types of alternative bedding materials are in use, such as wood shavings, sawdust, recycled and chopped paper, peat, flax, hemp and linen shives (residues of lignified plant parts produced during hemp/linen fibre preparation).
+Conditioned materials such as straw pellets, hemp, linen, wood shavings are in general more expensive than straw, and in addition the disposal of the residue might be more problematic, in particular in urban areas [11].
 Dedusted materials are therefore often used for specifically sensitive horses or specific fields of the equine sector.
-In some regions (e.g. northern Sweden), utilization of wood shavings is most common due to great accessibility, whereas straw is less easily available [4].
+In some regions (e.g. northern Sweden), utilisation of wood shavings is most common due to great accessibility, whereas straw is less easily available [5].

 Used bedding material in mixture with horse manure needs to be removed regularly in order to maintain a hygienic environment for people working in the stable and for animals.
 Handling of spent horse stall bedding in mixture with solid manure is an issue of increasing concern for equine facilities due to associated costs and environmental attention.
 At the same time, horse manure has potential to be used for energy generation or for other valuable products.
 This requires a precise understanding of the characteristics of the material, knowledge about available amounts, and an assessment of suitable treatment technology.
-This study provides an overview on challenges related to horse manure handling and highlights the most suitable renewable energy generation technologies.